kubernetes/enhancements/keps/sig-scheduling/4816-dra-prioritized-list/README.md

 The proposed API change relaxes a `required` constraint on the `DeviceRequest.DeviceClassName` field.
-The `DeviceRequest` thus becomes a one-of that must have either the `DeviceClassName` or the `FirstAvailableOf` field populated.
+The `DeviceRequest` thus becomes a one-of that must have either the `DeviceClassName` or the `FirstAvailable` field populated.

 Older clients have been advised in the current implementation to check this